markNZed/TaskFlow/nodes/README.md

   * register
   * partial

 The `update` sends a diff, not the entire object, this helps to avoid different Processors over-writing parts of the Task they are not modifying.
-The last state of the task received is stored in `task.processor.origTask` which is used to compute the diff before sending to the Hub.
+The last state of the task received is stored in `task.node.origTask` which is used to compute the diff before sending to the Hub.

 The Processor receives commands from the Hub via `task.hub.command` and only the Hub writes to `task.hub`.